wofsauge/External-Item-Descriptions/README.md

 https://moddingofisaac.com/mod/1079/external-item-descriptions).

 ## FEATURES
-- Displays information for ALL 552 Collectibles, 128 Trinkets, cards, Runes and Pills in the game, including afterbirth+ and all boosterpacks (#1 - #5)
+- Displays information for all Collectibles, Trinkets, Cards, Runes, Pills and some Rooms
-- Displays if an item is needed for a transformation
-- Displays the Name and Type (Active / Familiar) of any collectible
-- Displays how many charges an item has
+- Displays **additional informations** like Itemtype, Charges, or Transformations
 - Display one of 4 different Indicators around the inspected item
+- Mod support for nearly all mods!
+- Easy to use API ([Documentation here](https://github.com/wofsauge/External-Item-Descriptions/wiki))
+- A huge amount of custom options like:
+---- Indicators
+---- Font style
+---- Language
+---- and a lot of visual options!
-- Press F2 to hide/show the descriptions!
+- **Press F2 to hide/show the descriptions!**
-- Displays what the next payout of the Sacrifice room can be
-- Displays a description of the effect of dice-rooms
-- Fully customize-able including features like:
-    - Custom language support
-    - Disabling the descriptions, when Curse of the blind is active (This is enabled on default)
-    - Customizable position, width and scale of the Textbox
-    - Modded item support!
-    - Custom item descriptions support
-    - Custom entity descriptions
-    - and much more

 ### Supported Languages
 - **English** (Default)